CodiTramuntana/decidim-mallorca-app/README.md

 ### Installation configuration

 - The installation must have the certificates correctly placed.
-This is, for the production envitonment, CA certificates are expected at `config/certs/key.pem` and `config/certs/cert.pem`.
+This is, for the production environment, CA certificates are expected at `config/certs/key.pem` and `config/certs/cert.pem`.
 - Access to the INE VPN should have been configured in the client.

 ### System admin configuration